paddy-seismic/retreat/README.md

 ### Web interface

-To run the software with a web interface in a browser, do the same as above, but simply give the ``-w`` command line argument, i.e. :
+To run the software with a web interface in a browser, do the same as above, but simply give the ``-w`` command line flag, i.e. :

 >```python3 -m retreat -w```